ome/ome2024-ngff-challenge/README.md

 [{"shape": [...], "chunks": [...], "shards": [...]}, ...
 ```

+where the order of the dictionaries matches the order of the "datasets" field in
-Edits to this file can be read back in using the `output-read-details` flag:
+the "multiscales".
+Edits to this file can be read back in using the
+`output-read-details` flag:

 ```
 ome2024-ngff-challenge input.zarr output.zarr --output-read-details=parameters.json